coq/coq/doc/ltac2.md

 - Evaluation is part of the dynamic semantics, i.e. it is done when a term gets effectively computed by Ltac2.

+Remark that typing of Coq terms is a *dynamic* process occuring at Ltac2 evaluation time, and not at Ltac2 typing time.

 #### Static semantics

 During internalization, Coq variables are resolved and antiquotations are type-checked as Ltac2 terms, effectively producing a `glob_constr` in Coq implementation terminology.
-Note that although it went through the type-checking of *Ltac2*, the resulting term has not been fully computed and is potentially ill-typed as a Coq term.
+Note that although it went through the type-checking of **Ltac2**, the resulting term has not been fully computed and is potentially ill-typed as a runtime **Coq** term.

 ```
 Ltac2 Definition myconstr () := constr:(nat -> 0).